gbailly/swap/README.md

 3. Now you can run the server by entering ```$ node swap.js```.

-4. You are ready to start playing with the tool.
+4. You are ready to start playing with the tool on port 5000.

 Contact